-CT-AIMH works to promote, support and strengthen nurturing, quality relationships for infants, young children and their caregivers, within the context of family, community and culture.
+CT-AIMH works to promote, support and strengthen nurturing, quality relationships for infants, young children and their caregivers, within the context of family, community and culture, through education, advocacy, and professional development.

 It is CT-AIMH’s hope that all infants and young children in Connecticut will experience nurturing, responsive care through strong relationships that ensure optimal social and emotional growth and development.

 The CT Association for Infant Mental Health has developed a strategic plan that will guide the Association in its advocacy and promotional activities for the next few years.
 Please, share with us comments and feedback that you believe will help us move our goals forward.
 Those goals are:

 Share Expertise and Promote Awareness of Issues Relating to Infant/Early Childhood Mental Health.
 Promotion activities will increase awareness and support for infant and early childhood mental health in Connecticut.
 CT-AIMH will act as the convener, to lead and guide multi-stakeholder discussions around the options for policies, practices and programs that advance infant and early childhood mental health.

 *Relationship-Based practice values early developing relationships between caregivers and young children as the foundation for optimal growth and development; directs all services to nurture early developing relationships within families; values the working relationship between parents and professionals as the instrument for therapeutic change; values all relationship experiences, past and present, as significant to one’s capacity to nurture and support others.